 Erwin Neher (who, along with Bert Sakmann, won the Nobel Prize in Medicine in 1991) and Eva-Maria Neher at TERMOSZ Laboratory (Radnóti Miklós Experimental Grammar School, Szeged) Participation in the "Meeting of Nobel Laureates and Talented Students" conferences In the spring and autumn of each academic year, the National Biomedical Foundation, which implements the NASE Program, organizes a conference, to which, primarily, secondary school pupils are invited.
 At the spring conference, the organizers give priority to the applications of those 10th grade pupils that want to take part in the conference.
 At these events pupils, through the interpretation of Szent-Györgyi Students, can learn about ongoing research and their results, which, at the same time create an opportunity for secondary school pupils to get a firsthand view of the university program.
 The spring events also provide an opportunity to get to know the cultural diversity of the host cities, while at the same time, the secondary school central laboratories are open to guests.
 The autumn conference is mainly attended by upper-year pupils (primarily 11th and 12th year) who are close to choosing a career.
 Accordingly, as part of the official conference program, in small groups, pupils will also have the opportunity to visit the laboratories of the Szent-Györgyi Mentors of the University Education Program accompanied by Szent-Györgyi Students, so they can see, up close, the research being carried out there.
 In these encounters, the pupils' questions can be answered directly by the Szent-Györgyi Mentors and Szent-Györgyi Students present.
+Summer camp for young researchers Every summer, the best performing secondary school pupils can spend a week in Szeged at a professional camp organized by the Academy, where they can join the Szent-Györgyi Mentors' research teams working in the laboratories of the University of Szeged and the HUN-REN Biological Research Centre Szeged.
+They also have the opportunity to participate in a variety of cultural, recreational and other professional activities during the week.
 Summary During the development of the Secondary School Education Program, the aim has always been to provide secondary school pupils and their teachers with a diverse range of modules.
 The offered forms of education make it possible for pupils to add valuable information to the knowledge and skills they have learned in secondary school with the help of state-of-the-art equipment and modern teaching methods.